vivekjhingan/Malvex/README.md

 ### General Tips

-- Always run the application with appriate permissions to access all files and folders you wish to scan.
+- Always run the application with appropriate permissions to access all files and folders you wish to scan.
 - For best results, keep your custom signature database up to date.

 ## Configuration

 - Configuration and logs are stored in:
-  - **Windows:** `%APPDATA%\Malvex`
+  - **Windows:** `%APPDATA%\MalVex`
   - **Linux/macOS:** `~/.malvex`

 ## Dependencies